newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/operating-carnival-fire-permit.md

   - arts-entertainment-and-recreation
 icon: govt-purple.svg
 urlSlug: operating-carnival-fire-permit
-summaryDescriptionMd: >
-  You must have a fire permit to do certain activities at your traveling carnival or circus.
-You need to get the fire permit for each new setup or event location and pass required inspections.
+summaryDescriptionMd: "You must have a fire permit to do certain activities at your traveling carnival or circus.
+You need to get the fire permit for each new setup or event location and pass required inspections. "

-  Contact the `Local Enforcing Agency (LEA)|local-enforcing-agency` in the town where your carnival or circus will be to see which fire permits you need and how to apply.
 callToActionText: Contact My Local Enforcing Agency
 callToActionLink: https://www.nj.gov/dca/dfs/pdf/fire%20directory_county%20summary/fire_code_enforcement_director.pdf
 ---